SQL Server Data Masking with DbDefence

 Once satisfied with Data Masking configurations, press the OK button to proceed back to the main DbDefence interface.
 At this point, enter the DbDefence encryption password and press the Encrypt button to implement the Encryption and Data Masking configurations.
 The time needed to complete this operation depends on the database size and server resources.
 Once completed, a screen will provide the final status (“Database Successfully Encrypted”).

 It is now necessary to restart the applications for the DbDefence configurations to display the data as configured.
-As you can see in both Goldmine and SQL Server Management Studio, the contact, last name and phone number data has been masked with asterisks.
+As you can see in both Goldmine and SQL Server Management Studio, the contact, last name and phone number data has been masked with asterisks for the query results.

 Now that we have walked through a simple configuration to encrypt the database at rest and mask particular columns, we need to configure DbDefence to enable access to the data.
 One of the most efficient ways to give access to the data is to grant access by login.
 There are two other options available: grant access by application or the using DbDefence API.